CS410-2015Fall/Group_29_Let-s-Do-This/server/for_developers.md

 # Why Django?

-This seems to me to be the fastest option for deployment.
+This is one of the fastest options for deployment.
 We are allowed to use any language & framework for backend server.
-Django is a popular Python web application framework and, as such, DigitalOcean offers a 'one-click' install of Django on one of their droplet servers and $5/month hosting.
+Django is a popular Python web application framework and, as such, DigitalOcean offers a 'one-click' install of Django on one of their droplet servers and cheap hosting.
 The DigitalOcean Community also contains several tutorials on how to work with their Ubuntu, Nginx, PostgreSQL, Gunicorn, Python, and Django web stack.
 Django's behaviour also abstracts away the web stack.

 Django is quite bulky in terms of all its features + additional frameworks and seems like overkill for a database + API.
 But they install relatively quickly and are useful, such as the REST framework.